ibm-cloud-docs/EventStreams/setting_up_aws.md

 ## Overview

-Follow the steps below to set up the IBM Satellite plan for Event Streams in a Satellite location that is using Amazon Web Services (AWS) infrastructure.
+Follow the steps below to set up the {{site.data.keyword.satellitelong}} plan for {{site.data.keyword.messagehub_full}} in a {{site.data.keyword.satelliteshort}} location that is using Amazon Web Services (AWS) infrastructure.

 The following steps guide you through configuring, assigning, and provisioning block storage from your infrastructure provider.
-Storage capacity is the amount of block storage allocated in the Event Streams service instance for retention of message data, management of message data, and for monitoring the operation of the Event Streams service instance.
+Storage capacity is the amount of block storage allocated in the {{site.data.keyword.messagehub}} service instance for retention of message data, management of message data, and for monitoring the operation of the {{site.data.keyword.messagehub}} service instance.

-The following information outlines the type and amount of block storage that will be allocated by Event Streams.
+The following information outlines the type and amount of block storage that will be allocated by {{site.data.keyword.messagehub}}.

 | Usage | Amount allocated | Total |
 | --- | --- | --- |